 The Glass World Stadium

-The Glass World Stadium is situated to the east of the B1049, just over half a mile north of Junction 32 of the A14, and as such is easily accessed from all directions.
-From the South, take the M11 and leave at Junction 14 to take the A14 Eastbound (Newmarket, Ipswich).
-Leave the A14 at Junction 32, turning left onto the B1049.
-There is no parking at the ground but plenty of street parking nearby.
+The Glass World Stadium is situated to the east of the B1049, just over half a mile north of Junction 32 of the A14, and is easily accessed from all directions.
+From the South: take the M11 and leave at Junction 14 to take the A14 Eastbound (Newmarket, Ipswich); leave the A14 at Junction 32, turning left onto the B1049.

 Come on, you Cards!